lennyitb/calculator/README.md

 - [ ] add make targets for web assembly and embedded compilation.
 Also build GiNaC from source.
 - [ ] ability to save definitions (like the 50g 'filesystem') and write that to file or export as json to front end
 - [ ] don't quit without saving changes??
+- [ ] ability to format output or just a specific expression/node as scientific, float, etc...

 ## Current Known Bugs